xitas/pny-django-class/README.md

 ]
 ```

-In post we passed id in url and we can get it through a argument in view
+In the post, we passed the `id` in URL and we can get it through an argument in view

-### 25. Now we have to fetch data from db and pass it to our template `(blog -> url)`
+### 25. Now we have to fetch data from DB and pass it to our template `(blog -> url)`

 **Code:**
 ```